3D Dual-Fusion: Dual-Domain Dual-Query Camera-LiDAR Fusion for 3D Object Detection: 3D Dual-Fusion

 \subsection{3D Local Self-Attention}

 In the beginning, v-queries are initialized with the LiDAR features in non-empty voxels.
 The self-attention layer successively encodes v-queries by modeling their spatial relationships.
 Because global self-attention is computationally intensive, {\it 3D local self-attention} is devised to reduce the scope of attention within a local region.
-The non-empty voxels are clustered into local groups by applying the {\it farthest point sampling} algorithm \cite{pointnet++} to their center points.
-We find $K$ voxels within a fixed radius around a centroid of each local group.
-If the number of non-empty voxels in the radius is larger than $K$, we randomly choose $K$ voxels.
-The v-queries associated with a group of $K$ voxels are separately encoded by self-attention \cite{transformer}.
+The non-empty voxels are clustered into local regions by applying the {\it farthest point sampling} algorithm \cite{pointnet++} to their center points.
+We find $K$ voxels within a fixed radius around a centroid of each local region.
+Let $F=\{f_i|i\in{N(x_{ct})}\}$ and $X=\{x_i|i\in{N(x_{ct})}\}$ be a set of query features and 3D positions assigned to the centroid $x_{ct}$, respectively.
+Then, 3D-LSA module performs self-attention as